Most Romantic Things to Do on Catalina Island

 There is plenty of shoreline that you can access with a few steps in the direction of the beach from anywhere in Avalon, on Catalina Island.
 (The island's main town is called Avalon.
 There are only two total – there and Two Harbors.)

 We stayed on Santa Catalina Island for two nights.
-The first of the two had a gorgeous, colorful sunset we watched for a while, hand-in-hand, walking along the shore.
+The first of the two had a gorgeous, colorful sunset we watched hand-in-hand, walking along the shore for a while.

 Treat Each Other to a Spa Day